 Note: This table presents the regression output from an ordinary least squares regression using the Log(Hourly Wage) as a dependent variable.
 Each observation is an employment contract.
 Log(Labor HHI) is the logarithm of the Herfindahl-Hirschman index for the labor market, as described in equation 2.2.
 A labor market is defined over a commuting zone, a 4-digit occupation, and through time quarters.
-Log(Revenues HHI) is the logarithm of the Herfindahl-Hirschman index for the product market.
+Log(Product HHI) is the logarithm of the Herfindahl-Hirschman index for the labor market, as described in equation 2.2.
+A labor market is defined over a commuting zone, a 4-digit occupation, and through time quarters.
+Log(Product HHI) is the logarithm of the Herfindahl-Hirschman index for the product market.
 It is defined as described in equation 2.4.
 The product market is defined over a commuting zone and at the industry level.
 There are two individual level control variables: gender (equal to one if the worker is a man, zero otherwise) and age (in years).
 There are two firm level control variables: Log(Value Added per Worker) and Log(Number of Employees).
 The latter is the number of reported full-time equivalent number of workers in the firm over the year.
 The former is the log of total value added (revenues minus intermediary costs) over a year divided by the number of full-time equivalent employees.
-There are five different specifications: (i) with time, and cocupation fixed effects, (ii) with time, occupation, and commuting zone by occupation), firm, and individual fixed effects.
-The gender fixed effect cannot be identified in specification (v).
-The log-log specification was used because the data presents a linear relationship under this form.
+The gender fixed-effect cannot be identified in specification (v).
 The log-log specification lends itself to the following interpretation of the main coefficient of interest in column (v): ceteris paribus, a 10% increase in labor market concentration lowers wages by approximately $-0.00309 \times 0.01 = 0.03\%$.
 Source: DADS, FARE, and authors' calculations.

-We find results consistent with monopsony: labor market concentration is negatively associated with the wage while product market concentration is positively associated with the wage.
+We find results consistent with monopsony: labor market concentration is negatively associated with the wage.
+Product market concentration is positively associated with the wage.
 This is true across specifications and, although the magnitudes are small, all coefficients are statistically significant at the 1% level.
 The most negative coefficient is in column (1), which controls for time and occupation fixed effects: a rise of 10% in labor market concentration lowers hourly wages by 0.15%.
 This suggests that the partial correlation of concentration and wages is fairly strong across geographic labor markets: at a given point in time and for a given occupation, geographic labor markets with higher concentration have lower wages for new hires.
 The effect is quantitatively weaker when we rely on across time variation by controlling for market fixed effects (col. 3).
 The effect that is closest to zero is in column (5), which includes worker and firm fixed effects along with market fixed effects: an increase by 10% in labor market concentration lowers hourly wages by 0.03%.
 We find that the size of the coefficients falls as more rigorous fixed effects are added.
 On the product market side, estimated effects are also small.
 They range from an estimated elasticity of 0.13% in column (3) to 0.04% in column (4), once firm fixed effects are added.
 Estimates for age and gender appear to be in the usual range, providing credence to our analysis.
 Perhaps more surprising is to find a negative coefficient for the value added per worker.
 Overall, the adjusted R^2 stays constant, rising slightly when firm fixed effects are introduced.